Antonio Area Freeway System

 mainlanes, thus reducing congestion there.
 We all pay taxes

-many things we don't use or directly benefit from.
-Don't
+for many things we don't use or directly benefit from but that benefit

 that the people who will use the HOV lanes are also taxpayers.